Jumptime unraveling of Markovian open quantum systems: Role of dark states

 \section{Role of dark states}

-By virtue of mapping states $\rho_n$ with $\Tr[\rho_n] \leq 1$ onto states $\rho_{n+1}$ with $\Tr[\rho_{n+1}] \leq \Tr[\rho_n]$, the jumptime evolution (\ref{Eq:jumptime_evolution_equation}) describes a valid, i.e., completely positive and non-trace-increasing, quantum dynamical map, and as such is applicable to general quantum systems.
-We now prove that, for systems with finite-dimensional state space, the jumptime evolution (\ref{Eq:jumptime_evolution_equation}) describes a {\it trace-preserving} quantum channel, if and only if the master equation (\ref{Eq:Lindblad_master_equation}) does not exhibit dark states.
-Readers who are not interested in the details of the proof may directly move on to the examples.
+In general, the jumptime evolution (\ref{Eq:jumptime_evolution_equation}) is non-trace-increasing, i.e., $\Tr[\rho_{n+1}] \leq \Tr[\rho_n] \le \Tr[\rho_0] = 1$ for any $\rho_0$, where the norm of $\rho_{n+1}$ is reduced by the fraction of quantum trajectories whose chain of quantum jumps terminates after $n$ jumps.
+We now prove that, for systems with finite-dimensional state space, the jumptime evolution (\ref{Eq:jumptime_evolution_equation}) describes a {\it trace-preserving} quantum channel, i.e., any quantum trajectory exhibits infinitely many quantum jumps regardless of the initial state $\rho_0$, if and only if the master equation (\ref{Eq:Lindblad_master_equation}) does not exhibit dark states.